shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 -	Remote notification for guests when their room is marked clean on the system

--	Guest login via QR code in hotel room alongside verification of guest by database query

--	Option to add feedback and rate a room's clean

--	Database interaction to automatically log out guests when their stay is over

--	Staff work statistics generated for supervisor and manager
+-	Staff work statistics generated for supervisor

 -	Randomly allocated cleaning pairs daily to increase security

+- The functionality for supervisors to mark staff members as absent

+- Staff can request breaks which their supervisor may approve or disapprove.

 &nbsp;